ni/niveristand-aim-arinc664-custom-device/Docs/User Guide/User Guide.md

 To use the scripting API, the optional scripting package must be installed:
 `ni-aim-arinc-664-veristand-20xx-labview-support`

+In addition to this package you must install the [AIM ARINC 664 BSP Driver and LabVIEW API](https://www.ni.com/en/support/downloads/software-products/download.aim-arinc-664-driver.html#494504) 2023Q4 or later and once the AIM BSP is installed, run the `aim_gmbh_lib_arinc_664-<a.b.c.d>.vip` VI Package which containes the LabVIEW VIs.
+Version 1.0.0.18 or later of the .vip is required.

 The scripting API includes two example files inside a LabVIEW example project found at the following directory: `C:\Program Files (x86)\National Instruments\LabVIEW 20xx\examples\NI VeriStand Custom Devices\AIM ARINC 664`.
 It contains two example VIs:

 - `Import Parameters Configuration to New AIM ARINC 664 Custom Device.vi` - Demonstrates using the AIM ARINC 664 scripting API to configure the custom device by importing a parameters configuration file.